UtkarshSrivastava05/RoadGeneratorWithoutVehicles/README.md

 Now fisrt, I have randomly selected few frames (30 frames to be exact) from the test video.
 It gives us 30 estimates of the background for each and every pixel.
 Since, none of the pixels in that test video is covered by a movinng object or a vehicle for more than just few nano seconds, I applied the median filter on each pixel over these 30 frames and it gave me a really good estimate of the background at those specific pixels.

-The same process is repeated for every pixel and from that I recovered the entire background giving me an image of a higway with no vehicles on it.
+The same process is repeated for every pixel and from that I recovered the entire background, giving me an image of a higway with no vehicles on it.

 From this image we can create a video where Optimus Prime is running on this highway without any fear of hurting any humans.